networknt/light-doc/content/en/consumer/http2.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-By default, the services built on top of light platform have HTTP 2.0 enabled automatically right of the light-codegen.
-The server also support HTTP 1.1 connection if the client cannot negotiate HTTP 2.0 with the server.
+By default, the services built on top of the light platform have HTTP 2.0 enabled automatically right of the light-codegen.
+The server also supports HTTP 1.1 connection if the client cannot negotiate HTTP 2.0 with the server.

-There are a lot of benefits with HTTP 2.0 but JDK 8 and below doesn't support natively.
+There are a lot of benefits with HTTP 2.0, but JDK 8 and below don't support it natively.
 Though there are some workarounds, none of them is a practical solution.
-Given the situation, we have built client module based on Undertow core for HTTP 2.0 support.
+Given the situation, we have built a client module based on Undertow core for HTTP 2.0 support.

-Here are some links regarding to HTTP 2.0 and HTTP 1.1
+Here are some links regarding HTTP 2.0 and HTTP 1.1

 https://www.pacwebhosting.co.uk/insight/News/NewsItem/View/31/http11-vs-http2-whats-the-difference